averykhoo/intervals/README.md

         *   somewhat non-intuitive since boundaries aren't respected
         *   e.g. (1pm to 4pm) minus (3pm to 5pm) equals (1pm to 3pm)
         *   even though 3pm was removed from the range, it's still included in the range

+#   todo?
+*   iterate over int within multi-interval with at most one half-ray